Saint Peter Port Lifeboat Station: All-weather lifeboats

+Inshore lifeboats

 Alderney

-In 1865 Gunner James Moore of the Royal Artillery in Alderney was awarded a silver medal for rescuing 17 people from the Carioca following which in 1869 a lifeboat station was established in Alderney, the first boat being the ‘Mary and Victoria’.
-The station closed in 1885 due to a shortage of crew.

-In 1986 the Alderney station was re-opened with the 44 ft Waveney-class lifeboat ON 1045 Louis Marchesi of Round Table (44-019) based there from 1987.
-The current boat is the 46 ft Trent-class lifeboat ON 1199 Roy Barker I (14-04).

-Between 1885 and 1986 the Saint Peter Port Lifeboat Station provided cover around Alderney.
+lifeboat station was established in 1869, operating for a short period until 1884, when it was closed.
+The station was re-established in 1984.
+Between 1885 and 1984, St Peter Port Lifeboat Station provided cover.

-Charity Status
+Charity status

 The Saint Peter Port Lifeboat Station is a Guernsey registered charity.
 CH135.

 Media

 Pictures of four Guernsey lifeboats appeared on a set of postage stamps issued by Guernsey Post to commemorate the 150th anniversary of the RNLI in 1974 and a further six lifeboats appeared on a further set of stamps to commemorate the 175th anniversary of the RNLI in 1999.

 The lifeboat has also appeared on phonecards issued by Cable & Wireless.